Agoric/documentation/main/javascript-modifications/ses-reference.md

 ## `overrideTaming` Options

-**tyg todo: Honestly not fond of this.
-If you can do a better job of giving a very brief summary of what the settings just do without having to explain a lot of background, please do.**

 The `overrideTaming` option trades off better code compatibility vs better tool compatibility.

+When starting a project, we recommend using the non-default `'min'` option to make debugging more plesant.
+You may need to reset it to the `'moderate'` default if third-party shimming code interferes with `lockdown()`.

-The default `'moderate'` option is intended to be fairly minimal.
-We expand it when we encounter code which should run under SES but can't due to the [override mistake](https://web.archive.org/web/20141230041441/http://wiki.ecmascript.org/doku.php?id=strawman:fixing_override_mistake),
+`'moderate'` option is intended to be fairly minimal.
+Expand it when you encounter code which should run under SES but can't due to the [override mistake](https://web.archive.org/web/20141230041441/http://wiki.ecmascript.org/doku.php?id=strawman:fixing_override_mistake),